cosmology-tech/starship/README.md

   calls, knowing that for local debugging there is no authn for actual blockchains.
   Port-forwarding does not sound like a bad idea, since the burden of authn is on `kubectl`.

+### Stress testing and profiling
+Inorder to understand the topology and deeper insights into how the system works, it would make sense to try and use a simulated environment and perform stress tests as a blackbox testing.
+We can create new binaries with pprof or profiling tool embedded, run test workflow and look at the analytics.

+Currently, the way to do this, is very manual and some tools are being built for local profiling, but large scale profiling still needs to happen.